huggingface/blog/text-to-webapp.md

 We now have a system that can generate HTML, CSS and JS code, but it is prone to hallucinating broken URLs when asked to produce images.

-Luckily we have a lot of options to choose from when it comes to image generation models!
+Luckily, we have a lot of options to choose from when it comes to image generation models!

-→ The fastest way to get started is to call a Stable Diffusion model using our free [Inference API](https://huggingface.co/docs/api-inference/index) with one of the [public models](https://huggingface.co/models?other=stable-diffusion) available on the hub:
+→ The fastest way to get started is to call a Stable Diffusion model using our free [Inference API](https://huggingface.co/docs/api-inference/index) with one of the [public models](https://huggingface.co/spaces/huggingface-projects/diffusers-gallery) available on the hub:

 ```javascript
 app.get('/image', async (req, res) => {